marp-team/marp-cli/docs/bespoke-template/transitions.md

 By using an inline HTML with enabling raw HTML rendering by `--html` Marp CLI option, you can mark a group of morphable contents with more flexibility.

-Define the style of `morph` class to mark the inner elements as morphable.
-In this example, the name of group can set through CSS variable.
+This example is defining the style of `morph` class, to mark the inner elements as morphable.

 ```markdown
 ---